redarling/FdF-42-macOS/README.md

 ## 🛠️ Features

--   3D Terrain Visualization: Represents landscapes as 3D objects with outlined surfaces by providing a file with terrain data when running the application.
+-   3D Terrain Visualization: Represents landscapes as 3D object with outlined surfaces by providing a file with terrain data when running the application.

 Example of the valid map: